Orrison/Laravel-Are-We-There-Yet/README.md

     /**
      * parallelDispatch
      *
      * @param mixed $jobList An array of job objects you would like dispatched and tracked.
      * Adding a multidimensional array will dispatch the sub-array in a job chain in the order they are listed
-     * @param  string $uniqueGoalKey A unique key to track a particular goal instance
-     * @param  string $completionJob A namespaced path to the job you would like run once all tracked jobs complete
+     * @param object $completionJob A fully instantiated class for the job to be run once all other jobs in the job list have completed.
-     * @param  array $completionJobArgs The arguments in order to be passed to the $completionJob
      * @return void
      */
-    function parallelDispatch($jobList, $uniqueGoalKey, $completionJob, $completionJobArgs)
+    function parallelDispatch($jobList, $completionJob)
 ```

 ## Setup: